 Barin turned off the video.

-Zeta looked at the king, and he appeared to be more understanding.
-He had always been a fair and kind king.
+Zeta looked at the king.
+He appeared to be more understanding.
+He had always been a fair king.
 Zeta hoped he would understand and allow the Agooji Warriors to go with her, to save her sister.

 Hearing that statement, some Agooji shouted their war cry.
 The king stopped speaking and looked around the room.